dekemvrios/phpview/README.md

 $view = View::make($name, $path, $data);
 ```

-The make static method returns a instance of View class that's able to render the html string.
+The make static method returns a instance of ViewContract that's able to render the html string.

 ```
-$view->ouput();
+$view->render();
 ```

 ## How This Works